-As a transplant coordinator, transplant nurse, procurement transplant coordinator or transplant preservationist, the work you do is very meaningful and vitally important in saving and improving lives.
-Depending on your specialty consider becoming ABTC certified in one or more following roles:
+Whether you are a transplant coordinator, transplant nurse, procurement transplant coordinator or transplant preservationist, the work you do is very meaningful and vitally important in saving and improving lives.
+Depending on your transplant specialty consider becoming ABTC certified in one or more following roles:

-Transplant Procurement Coordinators are primarily responsible for the clinical duties related to donor identification, authorization, management, organ recovery, and post donation follow-up.
+- Transplant Procurement Coordinators – Professionals who are responsible for the clinical duties related to donor identification, authorization, management, organ recovery, and post-donation follow-up.

-Transplant Preservationists are responsible for organ recovery, aseptic techniques, organ preservations, specimen collection and packing, labeling and shipping.
+- Transplant Preservationists – Professionals who are responsible for organ recovery, aseptic techniques, organ preservations, specimen collection and packing, labeling and shipping.

-Clinical Transplant Coordinators are primarily responsible for the coordination of processes related to solid organ transplantation both live and deceased donors, and transplant recipients.
+- Clinical Transplant Coordinators – Professionals who are responsible for the coordination of processes related to solid organ transplantation for both live and deceased donors, and transplant recipients.

-Clinical Transplant Nurses monitor and educate patients pre and post-transplant.
-They provide psycho-social support.
-They provide post-transplant immediate care of the patient and evaluate the function of recipients graft while monitoring complication for infection, rejection, metabolic disorder, and malignancies.
-Additionally they provide drug administration, discharge of the transplant donor and recipient.
+- Clinical Transplant Registered Nurses (RN) – Registered nurse professionals who monitor and educate patients pre- and post-transplant, providing psycho-social support.
+Transplant nurses deliver post-transplant immediate care of the patient and evaluate the function of recipients graft while monitoring complication for infection, rejection, metabolic disorder, and malignancies.
+Additionally, transplant RN’s administer prescribed medications and support discharge of the transplant donor and recipient.

 Certification establishes the minimum standard in the specialty and offers recognition for those who have met this standard.
 Test specifications for the exam are derived through an industry-recognized process, in accordance with best practice guidelines, known as a Job Task Analysis or Role Delineation Study.